n-p-m/AudioBookNeuralNetworkProject/README.md

   * Train the selected model on the training data
   * Evaluate the model's performance on the testing data
   * Analyze the model's predictions and identify important features
+  * Performed advanced techniques like early stopping mechanism to avoid overfitting which leads to high variance.

 4. Insights and Recommendations:
   * Interpret the model's results and derive insights